Quickstart

 [8]:

-retention_time scale skew amplitude area peak_id compound concentration unit
+retention_time scale skew amplitude area signal_maximum peak_id compound concentration unit

 Successfully mapping compounds to peak ID’s will also be reflected in the show method.